temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue update-build-ids promote-id-in-set: Promote an existing build ID to become the default for its containing set.

-New tasks compatible with the the set will be dispatched to the default id.
+New tasks compatible with the set will be dispatched to the default id.

 #### Options